HenrikSamuelsson/course-take-your-first-steps-with-rust/section-09-explore-modules-packages-and-third-party-crates/section-09-01-introduction/introduction.md

 ## Introduction

-Larger Rust programs can be split into subparts such as modules, files and packages.
+Larger Rust programs can be split into subparts such as modules, files, and packages.

 ### Learning objectives